Premier League 2023-24: The African stars to watch

 "He's shown signs of his leadership qualities by reminding the faltering Harry Maguire that sloppiness is unacceptable during United's pre-season defeat to Dortmund.

-"The world knows all about Onana in European football but the Premier League provides a platform to cement his status as the continent's finest keeper
+"The world knows all about Onana in European football but the Premier League provides a platform to cement his status as the continent's finest keeper."

 For his country, Onana featured in Cameroon's Africa Cup of Nations (Afcon) third-place play-off win on home soil last year against Burkina Faso, even scoring an own goal in the game.